 This program, sponsored by the School of Business, includes courses from accounting, business, and economics.
-The Financial Economics interdisciplinary degree offers students an economic background and develops skills for financial decision making and forecasting.
+The Finance major offers students an economic background and develops skills for financial decision making and forecasting.
 Students pursuing this degree are interested in both economics and finance.
 Through this course of study students strengthen their ability to use analytical techniques for banking, financial analysis, and funds management.
-Imagine yourself an asset manager, investment banker, financial engineer, consultant, broker, or private equity/venture capital manager.
+Imagine yourself an asset manager, investment banker, financial engineer, consultant, broker, or private equity/ venture capital manager.

-The Major in Financial Economics: 64 semester hours, comprising:
+The Major in Finance: 64 semester hours, comprising: